eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

 achieved by simply extending the `AuthorizationService`.
 There are several ways to implement RBAC:

-- based on the resource type
+- based on the resource type.
+Here, the principal with the `"security-admin"` role is granted access to objects of type `KeyPairResource`:
   ```java
   public class ResourceTypeBasedAuthService implements AuthorizationService {
     @Override